kimdurante/gis-workshop-waml-template/content/preparingdata.md

 * Prior to cataloging and accessioning, it is important to ensure that all data layers meet the necessary requirements in order to function properly within SDR, SSDI, and EarthWorks.

+* Load all data into a collection directory (folder) that can be connected to ArcGIS.

 ### Checking Data Properties

 * Check that each layer has a valid filename, spatial reference, and geographic extent before accessioning begins.
 Refer to the instructions for Data Wrangling if you encounter problems with content.